BANDAR HILIR, MELAKA

 BUKIT MELAKA

 A walk up to Bukit Melaka (formerly St. Paul's Hill) is a must.
 When the Portuguese captured Melaka in 1511, they built their fortress, A Famosa, here.
-A chapel named "Nosa Senhora" or "Our Lady of the Hill" was erected by a Portuguese captain, Duarte Coelho, in 1521.
-When the Dutch took control of Melaka in 1641, they renamed it St. Paul's Church.
-St. Francis Xavier, who regularly visited the chapel, was buried here in 1553 before his remains were transferred to Goa in India.
+A chapel named "Nossa Senhora do Oiteiro" or "Our Lady of the Hill" was erected by a Portuguese captain, Duarte Coelho, in 1521.
+It was built by the Portuguese to honor the Virgin Mary after surviving the storm at sea.
+It later became the Cathedral of the Assumption.

 MAHKOTA CENTURY HOTEL